 Designer Bookbinders Day of Lectures 2018

-For over forty years David Sellars was a leading light in the world of artistic bookbinding.
-Latterly his work expanded into new territory as he collaborated with his wife Jill, a creative marbler.
-In her lecture, Jill will talk about David’s bindings during the years they spent together and their collaborations, which evolved through his aesthetic resonating with the non-representational art of her suminagshi marbling - the ‘chance operations’ in John Cage’s meaning of the term.
+For forty years David Sellars was a leading light in the world of artistic bookbinding: latterly his work expanded into new territory as he collaborated with his wife Jill, a creative marbler.
+Jill will talk about David’s work during the years they spent together and their collaborations which evolved through his aesthetic resonating with the non-representational art of her suminagshi marbling, the ‘chance operations’ in John Cage’s meaning of the term.
 She will discuss his philosophical approach to the medium, his design themes and the binding constructions he developed.
 Jill will discuss his commitment to the traditional materials of leather and paper and give insights into the personal development which led him from work in the carpet mill in Halifax to the world of prize winning literature.

 This illustrated lecture will explore the ways in which the codex began to assume a symbolic status in the early Middle Ages, as the peoples of both East and West responded to a new religion of the Word.
 Sacred texts might be enshrined in treasure bindings and book-shrines, sealed closed or even entombed, their external appearance or their very presence exerting profound influence, rather than direct access to the texts they contained.
 The book became a social icon.